dashpay/docs/merchants/technical.rst

 https://github.com/MetacoSA/NBitcoin

-NBitcoin is the most complete Dash library for the .NET platform.
+NBitcoin is the most complete Bitcoin library for the .NET platform, and has been patched to include support for Dash.
 It implements all most relevant Bitcoin Improvement Proposals (BIPs) and Dash Improvement Proposals (DIPs).
 It also provides low level access to Dash primitives so you can easily build your application on top of it.

 - Platform: .NET
 - Documentation: https://programmingblockchain.gitbooks.io/programmingblockchain/content/